kainlee2304/Final_TestDTDM/README.md

        )
      `).then(() => console.log("Products table is ready!"));
      ```
-   - This makes two tables: `categories` for product categories and `products` for product details.
+   - This makes two tables: one for categories and one for products.

 ---

 **Step 3 – Write Code for Product Listing**

-Now, we write the code for the product listing function.
+Now, we write the code for listing products.
 We have two APIs: one to see all products and one to search products.

 1. **API to See All Products (`GET /products/all`)**:
-   - This API gets all products from the database.
+   - This API gets all products.
    - Add this code to `index.js`:
      ```
      app.get("/products/all", async (req, res) => {